How does the Paid Parental Leave system work?

 To qualify for PPL, you must have worked at least an average of 10 hours per week in at least 26 of the 52 weeks before your due date, or the date the child comes into your care.

-You do need to establish a 'sufficient connection' between New Zealand and your relevant employment, (i.e. be working for a Kiwi employer, paying income tax to this country and have an employment relationship that's subject to NZ employment law).
+You also need to establish a 'sufficient connection' between New Zealand and your relevant employment, (i.e. be working for a Kiwi employer, paying income tax to this country and have an employment relationship that's subject to NZ employment law).

+It's also important to know that you don't need to be going back to the same job after your PPL ends.
 Once you're on PPL, you can stop working or resign from your job and still receive the payments.

 When does paid parental leave start and end?